**Welcome to Our Practice**

 How could the people that were admired for their strength and vitality by both the persians and the Romans be riddled with draining, depleting, life sucking parasites??
 It did not make sense.
 So this began the helminth, helminthic therapy, and practice dedication to therapeutic helminths.
 Within a few months of working with a researcher we had our first batch of therapeutic helminths ready for application, and I took them.
 Well… I felt amazing.
 Within a few months I gave my son a dose and within a few months his laboratory results were NORMAL for the first time in years.
 And they have continued normal since.
 Lots of amazing hookworm helminthic therapy stories…

 This is in no way a standard naturopathic medical practice but I think there may be a harmonic way to practice.
 Even in natural and alternative approaches there are still some common practices that I am not fond of, and we have decided not to do in spite of the fact they would be profitable.
 Basically for me it is anything that boxes me in to a way I have to practice tomorrow if I change my mind today.
-For example, I don’t like treatment “programs” sometimes presented in video programs, I don’t like pre-set numbers of required visits (often paid in advance), likewise requiring pre-set tests that all patients have to do, and I especially don’t like private and custom labeled medicines because they are just that much harder to stop using i you don’t like the results.
-It is hard being a naturopathic doctor and these programs are pushed by practice business coaches that teach doctors how to streamline their practice and make it more efficient.
+That is why I have never used pre-designed programs or treatment protocols.
+Every case is not only different, but even the same case changes and becomes different.

 It’s much easier to let go of ten bottles of a product you have tried then one hundered bottles of a supplement that you have custom labeled with your name for your practice and to sell to your patients.